|City/Town: • Davie|

 Located in Davie, many locals knew this abandoned house as the ‘Mafia Mansion’, nicknamed for the urban legends that surrounded it with wilder claims that it was haunted.
 According to some individuals, the property was purchased by Colombian drug lord Pablo Escobar in 1980 for $762,000.
 It was seized, among other Florida property owned by the Medellin cartel, in 1987 by US federal agents.

-It’s true that Pablo Escobar owned many properties in Florida and were seized in 1987 by US Marshals, which included a bayfront mansion in a Miami Beach neighborhood: a 45-unit apartment complex on a Biscayne Bay island in Miami; a three-bedroom Bal Harbour condominium; and a ranch near Ocala, many of which were purchased under his name.
-The Davie property is never mentioned and there are no records showing a connection to Pablo Escobar.
+It’s true that Pablo Escobar owned many properties in Florida and was seized in 1987 by US Marshals, which included a bayfront mansion in a Miami Beach neighborhood: a 45-unit apartment complex on a Biscayne Bay island in Miami; a three-bedroom Bal Harbour condominium; and a ranch near Ocala, many of which were purchased under his name.
+The Davie property is never mentioned nor are there any records showing a connection to Pablo Escobar.
 My guess is it was confused with the ranch which was seized in central Florida.

 Another story surrounding the house is that the owner wasn’t involved in the mafia, but dealt with arms dealing and drug trafficking.
 He spent almost 15 long years in prison but was released in 2005.
 That very same year, his daughter bought up the land and began restoring the property.
 In 2006, she was never seen again.
 This one has some truth to it.